Sliding door

-A sliding door is a type of door which opens horizontally by sliding, usually horizontal to a wall.
+A sliding door is a type of door which opens horizontally by sliding, usually parallel to (and sometimes within) a wall.
 Sliding doors can be mounted either on top of a track below or be suspended from a track above.
 Some types slide into a space in the parallel wall in the direction of travel, rather than the door sliding along the outside of the parallel wall.
 There are several types of sliding doors, such as pocket doors, sliding glass doors, center-opening doors, and bypass doors.
-Sliding doors are commonly used as shower doors, glass doors, screen doors, wardrobe doors or in vans.
+Sliding doors are commonly used as shower doors and screen doors (typically made of glass), as wardrobe doors, and in vans.

 History

-Sliding doors were used as early as the 1st century CE in Roman houses (as evidenced by archaeological finds in Pompeii, Italy); however, there is no evidence to confirm that the Romans were the first humans to have invented or used sliding doors.
+Sliding doors were used as early as the 1st century CE in Roman houses (as evidenced by archaeological finds in Pompeii, Italy).
+However, there is no evidence to confirm that the Romans were the first humans to have invented or used sliding doors.

 Sliding door gear

 The mechanism used to operate a sliding door is called sliding door gear.
 There are two standard types: top-hung or bottom rolling systems.
 Both types do not have a perfect seal.
 To reduce air- and smoke-tightness and improve sound insulation, brush seals are commonly used.